Crystallek/discord-friend-spammer/README.md

 todo
   - translation
-  - support of more groups
+  - support of more groups at once